AlpacaKeep

 The Biological Math: When to Actually Wean

 Stop looking at the calendar.
-Look at the scale.
-A cria is biologically ready to wean only when it meets two strict mathematical thresholds.
+Look at the scale and assess the animals' physical condition.
+A cria is biologically ready to wean when it meets two strict thresholds: a weight target and a sustained ADG on solid forage (both covered below).

 1. The 2.5x Weight Multiplier

-The absolute gold standard for cria weight at weaning is a minimum of 2.5 to 3 times its birth weight.
+A reliable benchmark for cria weight at weaning is a minimum of 2.5 to 3 times its birth weight (most crias reach this around 5 to 7 months of age).

 • If a cria is born at 8 kg, its absolute minimum weaning weight is 20 kg to 24 kg.